Zarasim/Weather-app/README.md

 3 - The API_KEY in .env_sample must be changed with your personal key.
 To do so, sign up in https://openweathermap.org/.

 To run the script, download the folder and run in the terminal node index.js and see the result by opening a tab at the address localhost/3000 in any browser.

+The new tab presents the world map with icons displaying weather metrics for the location selected.